dpromanko/dpromanko.netlify.com/content/post/spring-scheduled-annotation.md

 1. The default scheduler is only allotted one thread, which is why the method above will only run once.
 2. All @Scheduled annotations share the same thread pool, which means all other @Scheduled annotations would be blocked from executing in the above example.

+{{< tweet 1060067235316809729 >}}

 ### How many @Scheduled methods could be executed simultaneously?
 If you only have one @Scheduled method in your application then technically you are fine with leaving it with the default single thread.
 Although, I'm willing to bet when you add another you won't remember to increase the thread pool so it is probably worth doing it now.

 If more than one @Scheduled method in your application could be overlap, then you should look at implementing [SchedulingConfigurer](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/scheduling/annotation/SchedulingConfigurer.html).
 As you can see in the example below you will implement this on a class that is annotated with @Configuration and @EnableScheduling.
 One thing to note about the example below is they are using 100 as the thread pool size.
-To my knowledge, the number here doesn't really matter as long as it is at least the number of @scheduled methods that could overlap, that way no @Scheduled method is ever waiting on another to finish before running.
+To my knowledge, the number here doesn't really matter as long as it is at least the number of @Scheduled methods that could overlap, that way no @Scheduled method is ever waiting on another to finish before running.

 Taken from the Spring [EnableScheduling](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/scheduling/annotation/EnableScheduling.html) documentation: